 Any existing main, guest and/or restricted entry gates must include an access switch.
-Exit-only or resident-only gates are not required to include an RAS.
+Exit-only gates with pressure sensors or electric sensors are not required to include an RAS.

 After researching other options, SRP decided to use the RAS assembly, which is a key assembly.
 SRP has been using this restricted key assembly successfully throughout our territory for more than 20 years.
 The RAS assembly has proven to be dependable and requires little to no maintenance.